-Throughout the semester, students are introduced to a sequence of courses (Fall 2017: Marine Phycology, Marine Ichthyology, and Aquatic Toxicology) that prepare them to complete a directed research study in a topic of their choice.
+Throughout the semester, students are introduced to a sequence of courses that prepare them to complete a directed research study in a topic of their choice.
 All courses provide a strong element of hands-on field experience, which provides the comprehensive training that can help in career choices and graduate decisions.
-Before the semester begins, a two-week AAUS SCUBA certification course is available at an additional cost for qualified students who wish to dive on SCUBA during the semester.
-However, only snorkeling skills are required for class participation.
 Please note: these courses will occupy daytime and in many cases, evening hours, including some weekends.

 - Letter of recommendation from faculty member

 Qualified students are accepted on a first-come, first-served basis.
 The CSU Marine Biology Semester is an Upper division program that is designed for students who have completed their lower division coursework in Biology.
-For Fall 2017, after screening by the OSI faculty, registration will be through California State University Long Beach (CSULB).
+For Fall 2023, after screening by the CSULB faculty, registration will be through California State University Long Beach (CSULB).
 CSULB students will register directly through that campus.
 Other CSU students will need to fill out the Intrasystem Visitor Enrollment form, which will enable registration through CSULB.
 Units may then be transferred to the appropriate campus.
-Non-CSU students will need to register through CSULB’s Open University Program.
+Non-CSU students will need to register through CSULB Open University Program.